anordin95/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 ## Homemade asyncio.sleep

-We’ll go through an example of how you could leverage a future to create your own variant of asynchronous sleep which mimics asyncio.sleep().
+We’ll go through an example of how you could leverage a future to create your own variant of asynchronous sleep which mimics the official asyncio.sleep().

 This snippet registers a few tasks with the event loop and then awaits a coroutine wrapped in a task: async_sleep(3).
 We want that task to finish only after three seconds have elapsed, but without preventing other tasks from running.